 In the application of the Group's accounting policies, the directors of the Company are required to make judgment, estimates and assumptions about the carrying amounts of assets and liabilities that are not readily apparent from other sources.
 The estimates and associated assumptions are based on historical experience and other factors that are considered to be relevant.
-Actual results differ from these estimates.
+Given Covid-19 pandemic has created and may continue to create significant uncertainty in macroeconomic conditions, actual results differ from these estimates.